-The CIO-EXP16 has 16 input channels multiplexed into one output.
-This output is connected to the jumper block labeled EXP OUTPUT TO DAS.
-This jumper block determines which analog input channel of the A/D board in the computer is connected to the output from the CIO-EXP16 board.
+The CIO-EXP32 has two banks of 16 input channels.
+Each bank is multiplexed into one output.
+These two outputs connect to the jumper block labeled EXP OUTPUT TO DAS.
+This jumper block determines which analog input channels of the A/D board in the computer is connected to the outputs from the CIO-EXP32 board.

-The CIO-EXP16 also has a semiconductor temperature sensor on board to measure the temperature of the board in the region of the screw terminals.
-The temperature at the screw terminals is needed when thermocouples are used with the CIO-EXP16.
+The CIO-EXP32 also has a semiconductor temperature sensor on board to measure the temperature of the board in the region of the screw terminals.
+The temperature at the screw terminals is needed when thermocouples are used with the CIO-EXP32.
 The temperature at the screw terminals is called the Cold Junction temperature, and is needed to accurately calculate thermocouple temperature.
 This is known as Cold Junction Compensation.

-When a CIO-EXP16 channel is used with a thermocouple, install the CJC OUTPUT TO DAS jumper in the desired channel location.
+When a CIO-EXP32 channel is used with a thermocouple, install the CJC OUTPUT TO DAS jumper in the desired channel location.
 If you are not using thermocouples, do not install it.

-- Select the A/D board channel to connect the multiplexed analog output to using the jumpers labeled EXP OUTPUT TO DAS. - Channels 0-15 are connected by default to A/D board channel 0. - Select the A/D board channel to connect the CJC output to (if required) using the jumpers labeled CJC OUTPUT TO DAS. - CIO-EXP CJC is connected by default to A/D channel 7.
+Select the A/D board channel to connect the multiplexed analog output to using the jumpers labeled EXP OUTPUT TO DAS.

+Channels 0-15 are connected by default to A/D board channel 0.
+Channels 16-31 are connected by default to A/D board channel 1.

+Select the A/D board channel to connect the CJC output to (if required) using the jumpers labeled CJC OUTPUT TO DAS.

+CIO-EXP CJC is connected by default to A/D channel 7.